chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/src/styles/Containers/README.md

-# DNN Containers
+# Containers

-The `scss/DNN Containers/` folder is for container-specific stylesheets.
+This folder is for DNN container-specific stylesheets.

 ## Container stylesheets